Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Introduction

+Enhanced matter fluctuations at high redshifts would increase the number of massive halos and amplify CMB lensing by the evolving gravitational potentials \citep{zaldarriaga1998gravitational,zaldarriaga1999reconstructing,Hu:2000ee,seljak2000lensing,guzik2000lensing}.
+Future CMB surveys such as the Simons Observatory (SO) \citep{Ade_2019,SimonsObservatory:2018koc} and CMB-S4 \citep{abazajian2016cmbs4} will measure the lensing potential up to $L \sim 2000$, probing small scales ($k > 0.1 \,{\rm Mpc}^{-1}$) at $z>6$, where JWST results are most discrepant with $\Lambda$CDM.
+Since velocity fields correlate with density fluctuations, these same perturbations also impact the kSZ signal.
+Therefore, a combined analysis of small-scale kSZ and CMB lensing can disentangle the effects of enhanced matter fluctuations from those of altered galaxy evolution.

-An alternative to modified cosmological explanation is a modification to the expected astrophysics from low-redshift observations.
-Such a change would increase the emission efficiency, and hence the UV luminosity functions at high redshifts, which are then used to ascertain the masses of these galaxies \citep{Behroozi:2010rx,Behroozi:2012iw,shibuya2015morphologies,Behroozi:2019kql,Chakraborty:2025cbs}.
-These luminosity functions can also be affected by the dust content in these systems \citep{vogelsberger2020high,zavala2023dusty}.
-A change in the stellar emission physics will change the ionization fraction and optical depth at various redshifts.
-In this work, we do not explore these aspects which are highly model-dependent.
-Instead, we check if a combined study of CMB lensing and kSZ signals can provide insights into the cosmological understanding of structure formation.
+An alternative to a modified cosmological explanation is a change in the astrophysics inferred from low-redshift observations.
+Such a modification would increase emission efficiency and the UV luminosity functions used to estimate high-$z$ galaxy masses \citep{Behroozi:2010rx,Behroozi:2012iw,shibuya2015morphologies,Behroozi:2019kql,Chakraborty:2025cbs}.
+These functions are also influenced by dust content, bursty star formation, and other non-linear effects \citep{2016MNRAS.460..417S,vogelsberger2020high,zavala2023dusty,sun2023bursty}.
+A change in stellar emission physics would alter the ionization fraction and optical depth across redshifts.
+In this work, we do not explore these highly model-dependent aspects.
+Instead, we test whether a combined study of CMB lensing and kSZ signals can provide insights into the cosmological understanding of structure formation.

-With high-resolution CMB experiments such as SO \citep{Ade_2019,SimonsObservatory:2018koc} and CMB-S4 \citep{abazajian2016cmbs4}, we can probe upto angular scales of about an arcminute.
-In this letter, we show how a combined analysis of high-precision CMB lensing and kSZ measurements at small scales using these experiments will be able to provide answers to the $\Lambda$CDM challenging observations of JWST.
-We use natural units in most equations ($\hbar = 1, c = 1, k_B = 1$), until explicitly stated otherwise.
-The cosmological parameters are derived from Planck 2018 results \citep{aghanim2020planck}.
+With high-resolution CMB data from SO and CMB-S4, we can probe arcminute scales.
+In this letter, we show how a joint analysis of CMB lensing and kSZ at small scales can address the JWST high-redshift tension within $\Lambda$CDM.
+We adopt natural units ($\hbar=c=k_B=1$) and Planck 2018 cosmological parameters \citep{aghanim2020planck}.